monstermac77/vr/README.md

 6) Restart your computer

 **Upgrading**
-* Just replace your `mixedvr-manager.bat` with the new one from the new version and restart your computer.
+* Just replace your `mixedvr-manager.bat` with the one from the new version and restart your computer.

 **Optional Features**
 * Maintaining SteamVR Home